wavefrontHQ/docs/pages/doc/anomaly_detection.md

 ![anomaly intro](images/anomaly_simple.png)

-## How to Use Anomaly Detection
+## How to Use Anomaly Detection on Charts

 Currently, Anomaly Detection is available for Line Plot charts.

 1. Enable Anomaly Detection from two places: